stolk/diskgraph/README.md

 ## Introduction

-`diskgraph nvme0n1` will show you the IO use of your first nvme disk.
+The diskgraph tool will graph disk IO under linux, in a terminal.

 Examples: